reu/waldit/README.md

 1.  **Configure your database adapter:**

-    First step is to configure in your `config/database.yml` and change your adapter to `postgresqlwaldit`, which is a special adapter that allows injecting `waldit` contextual information on your transactions:
+    First step is to configure in your `config/database.yml` and change your adapter to `waldit`, which is a special adapter that allows injecting `waldit` contextual information on your transactions:

     ```yaml
     default: &default
-      adapter: postgresqlwaldit
+      adapter: waldit
       # ...
     ```